jjuback/gc-excelviewer/README.md

 > Since version 2.0.21 contains bug fixes that depend upon revised column structure, any persistent data for CSV/Excel files saved with earlier versions will be ignored.

 ## Numeric Formatting
 Version 2.1.22 added new settings for controlling the display format of numeric columns.
-By default, numeric formatting is enabled, and the extension will examine the first row of data to determine which columns are numeric.
+By default, numeric formatting is enabled for CSV files, and the extension will examine the first row of data to determine which columns are numeric.
 The setting `csv-preview.numberFormat` specifies a [.NET-style format string](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings) that controls the display type and significant digits for all numeric columns.
 This setting defaults to `g2`, which specifies two significant digits and does not display a thousands separator.

 Set `csv-preview.formatValues` to false to turn off numeric formatting and treat all values as strings.